bootlin/snagboot/docs/fw_binaries.md

 AM62 SoCs require multiple complex firmware images to boot.

 **tiboot3:** X.509 certificate container with U-Boot SPL for R5, TIFS, and a FIT container with device tree blobs.
+If you change U-Boot's USB VID/PID, you should pass them using the usb firmware parameter.

 configuration:
  * path
+ * usb vid:pid (only if you changed the default vid/pid in U-Boot's config)

 **u-boot:** FIT container with U-Boot proper for A53 and device tree blobs